Siddharth2Bansal/IPLL_Lab/assignment5/README.md

 A5_20.y contains the bison specifications of nanoC.
 A5_20.l contains the flex specifications required to run the bison file.
+A5_20_translator.h is the header file containing the declarations of the data structures.
-A5_20.c contains the main function which uses the bison/lex library.
+A5_20_translator.c contains the main function which uses the bison/lex library and the implementation of the data strutures.
 Makefile contains the commands to generate the required tab files and the executable file and to run them.

 ## To run the file